3 November 2023

 Web design also balances the need to be technical with the need to be arty and creative; if you’re passionate about everything IT-related and have an eye for the aesthetic, you can indulge both of your interests in this sector.

-While you can’t necessarily turn someone with IT skills into an artistic genius, you can teach a designer about technical aspects of websites.
+While you can’t necessarily turn someone with IT skills into an artistic genius, you can teach a designer about the technical aspects of websites.
 So this career potentially suits people with a background in design or graphics.

 Relevant university degrees and skills